alt-magick/Mage-The-Ascension/README.md

 A graphical PDF file of this book can be found at: https://drive.google.com/file/d/1yCz5Dg2seNK-7PLEPAMv6iCX_dhMQtDe/view?usp=drive_link

 It is also on the Internet Archive: https://archive.org/details/mta_20241204/Mta.pdf

+And it is also on Scribd: https://www.scribd.com/document/800392071/Mage-The-Ascension

 # Alternate Mage: The Ascension Rules